the banks of green willow

 The project started as a trio of concerts for the Red Cross in Bristol, Gloucester and Exeter but has expanded somewhat since then, and I now give regular performances of this repertoire for music societies across the country.
 On the anniversary of Gallipoli I gave a concert at Southwark Cathedral featuring the unfinished sonata of Frederick Septimus Kelly: an Australian-British composer who died on the Somme, and more recently I have expanded my programmes to include a range of works from early 20th Century Britain, creating a diverse musical picture of the time.

-Recent performances for HHH concerts (Haslemere) and Seaton Music will be followed by concerts in Doncaster and Bude, and I intend to conclude the project with a CD recording of some previously unrecorded works by FS Kelly.
+Recent performances for HHH concerts (Haslemere) and Seaton Music were followed by concerts in Doncaster and Bude, and I will conclude the project with a CD recording of some previously unrecorded works by FS Kelly.